Ori-Pe/AsiCohen/README.md

 # AsiCohen

-A simple static web project.
+A simple static digital business project.

 ## 🚀 How to Run